9291Sam/9291Sam/README.md

 Discord: 9291Sam

 <br>
-Pinned are some of my failed attempts at making a voxel engine.
+Pinned are some of my <s>failed</s> attempts at making a voxel engine.
+Patinac is where I'm spending my time currently.